Suboxone Clinics in Oregon

 • Naltrexone treatment

-• Adult men, people with co-occurring pain and substance use and adult women
+• Adult women, people with co-occurring pain and substance use and clients with dual diagnosis

 • Co-occurring mental health and drug abuse disorders